This post applies to both NGINX Open Source and NGINX Plus, and the term NGINX represents both.

 The sample configuration for HTTP applications in the previous section is appropriate when NGINX acts as a reverse proxy for an HTTP application server.
 We can adapt the configuration for TCP and UDP applications by moving the entire configuration snippet to the

 Just one change and one check are required:

 transitionStatusfunction instead of with the

 setdirective is not yet supported in the

 load_moduledirective in the top‑level (“main”) context of the nginx.conf configuration file.
-Step 2 in the instructions below for both NGINX Plus and NGINX Open Source show this directive along with the one for the HTTP module.
+Step 2 in the instructions referenced below for NGINX Plus and shown below for NGINX Open Source show this directive along with the one for the HTTP module.